marbl/canu/documentation/source/quick-start.rst

  canu -correct \
    -p ecoli -d ecoli \
    genomeSize=4.8m \
-   -pacbio-raw  pacbio.fastq
+   -pacbio  pacbio.fastq

 Then, trim the output of the correction::

  canu -trim \
    -p ecoli -d ecoli \
    genomeSize=4.8m \
-   -pacbio-corrected ecoli/ecoli.correctedReads.fasta.gz
+   -corrected -pacbio ecoli/ecoli.correctedReads.fasta.gz

 And finally, assemble the output of trimming, twice, with different stringency on which overlaps to use (see :ref:`correctedErrorRate <correctedErrorRate>`)::

- canu -assemble \
+ canu \
    -p ecoli -d ecoli-erate-0.039 \
    genomeSize=4.8m \
    correctedErrorRate=0.039 \
-   -pacbio-corrected ecoli/ecoli.trimmedReads.fasta.gz
+   -trimmed -corrected -pacbio ecoli/ecoli.trimmedReads.fasta.gz

- canu -assemble \
+ canu \
    -p ecoli -d ecoli-erate-0.075 \
    genomeSize=4.8m \
    correctedErrorRate=0.075 \
-   -pacbio-corrected ecoli/ecoli.trimmedReads.fasta.gz
+   -trimmed -corrected -pacbio ecoli/ecoli.trimmedReads.fasta.gz

 Note that the assembly stages use different '-d' directories.
 It is not possible to run multiple copies of canu with the same work directory.